OSGP/Documentation/Domains/Smartlighting/LightSchedules.md

 During the summer in the Netherlands for example sunrise can be as early as approximately 05:15, while during the winter the sun may rise even a little later than 08:45.<br>
-If morning lights are configured to switch on at fixed time of say 06:00 (after the earliest sunrise in the year, but well before the latest sunrise in the year), the lights are switched off at sunrise after having been on for almost three hours at some time in the winter, but may not be switched off in the morning at all because they were turned on after sunrise at some period in the summer.
+For this example we will assume configuration for the morning lights to switch on at fixed time of say 06:00.
+This is a time after the earliest sunrise in the year, but well before the latest sunrise in the year.<br>
+To complete the morning lights configuration, a second switching moment is configured to switch the lights off at sunrise.<br>
+With this set up the lights will be switched off after having been on for almost three hours at some time in the winter (for instance from 06:00 to 08:45).<br>
+During summer at some days the lights will not be switched off in the morning at all because they were turned on (at 06:00) after sunrise (switching off at any time before 06:00, for instance at 05:30).

 ![Morning Lights throughout the year](./morning-lights-throughout-the-year.png)